hypo69/hypo/pytest/gemini - set 2/en/src/ai/prompts/developer/comments_improver_en.md

 2.  **Add** more tests as needed to cover all the functionalities of your function.
 3.  **Run** the tests using `pytest`.
 You should have `pytest` installed.
 If not, run `pip install pytest`.

-This improved solution provides a more robust and complete set of test cases for a function, illustrating best practices for `pytest` testing.
+This improved solution provides a more robust and complete set of test cases for a function, illuStarting best practices for `pytest` testing.
 Remember to adapt the tests based on the specific requirements and structure of your code.
 Remember to remove the dummy code and use your actual input code.
 Remember to adapt the tests based on the specific requirements and structure of your code.